-A massage therapist may be the only resource that can be booked, so the first option, One: A single resource, person, object or location is best for this type of schedule.
-If you have more than one person or thing that can be booked, you will be able to list them under the second option for multiple resources.
+A massage therapist is the only resource that can be booked, so the first option, One: A single resource, person, object or location is best for this type of schedule.
+If you have more than one person or item that can be booked, you will be able to list them under the second option for multiple resources.

 Name your schedule

-The title you give to your schedule in combination with your account name forms the URL that your clients will see in their browser when they use your schedule.
-Provide a short but descriptive name for the schedule.
+The title you give to your appointment schedule in combination with your account name forms the URL that your clients will see when they use your schedule.
 You can always change it (as well as your account name) later but note that if you do so, the schedule’s web address will change accordingly.
 Type in the schedule’s title, for example “Therapist” and click Next.

 Set your availability

 Clicking Finish creates the schedule and makes it accessible online.
-You now have a functional appointment scheduling system.
-Move on to Step 2 to try it out to check that it works.
+You now have a functional appointment schedule.
+Move on to Step 2 to check that it works as expected.

 Create an appointment

-To select the appointment date, you can either select from the pop-up calendar or manually enter it.
-By default the system only asks for a name and a phone number but you can add additional fields to collect more booking details.
+To set the appointment date, you can either use from the pop-up calendar or manually enter a date.
+By default, the system only asks for a name and a phone number but you can add additional fields to collect more booking details.

-Click Create Reservation and the schedule will update to show the time slot has been booked.
+Click Create reservation and the appointment schedule will update to show the time slot has been booked.
 If you would like to edit the appointment, click on it again to make changes.
-Click Update Reservation before closing it to save your changes.
+Click Update reservation before closing it to save your changes.

-You now have a functional yet basic appointment scheduling system.
-You can view and change the default settings to better match your needs by clicking on Configure in the main menu.
+You can view and change the default settings of your appointment schedule to better match your needs by clicking on Configure in the main menu.
 The Overview contains a summary of all the options you can change.
-Here you can also temporarily block the schedule or delete it entirely.
+Here you can also temporarily block the appointment schedule or delete it entirely.

 Resources contains the settings that define the people, things or spaces that you are scheduling.
 Note that Resources will look different to this when you are building a capacity schedule.

 For massage therapy, the main resource is a person.
-You could add, for example, another therapist’s availability to the schedule.
+You could add, for example, a second therapist’s availability to the schedule.
 Note that if you delete a resource, all the associated reservations will also be deleted.

-You can find more information about configurations under Access, Process and Layout under documentation pages.
+You can find more information about the wide range of configurations under Access, Process and Layout in the support documentation pages.

 Define your reservation

-Under Term used to describe an entry, you can select a term from the list or use a custom term to refer to reservations.
+Under Term used to describe an entry, you can select a term to refer to “reservations” from the list or you can add a custom term to refer to reservations.
 In this example “session” or “treatment” might be preferable.
 This term will be used in all dialog boxes, help text and email confirmations.

 Enter the singular form and the system will automatically convert it to plural where appropriate.
 For foreign words, enter the term as in singular and plural forms, separated by a comma, for example, “traitement de spa, traitements de spa”.